This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 ❓ FAQ

 We think so!
-I store it in the refrigerator for 2-3 days.
+I keep it for up to 3 days in the refrigerator.

-As I mentioned above, we didn't love the dried fava beans.
+As I mentioned in the Ingredients Notes, we didn’t love the dried fava beans.
 I do, however love lima beans.
 Have you seen my Peruvian lima bean salad?
-Substitute cooked lima beans for the dried fava beans.
-You could also substitute a different cooked bean.
+Substitute cooked lima beans for the fava beans.
+You could substitute a different bean, or omit them entirely.
+Of course if you can get fresh fava beans, use them!
+See How to Cook Fava Beans.

 Ingredients